NemesisFramework/core/README.md

 Changelog
 ---------
+### 0.7
+* Add Api::RESTMethods()
+* Implements HTMLhelpers old plugin to class.HTMLhelpers.php core
+* Implements CSSmin old plugin to class.CSSmin.php core
+* Cleans App and MVC to implement NEMESIS_PROCESS_PATH

 ### 0.6
-* Move the bootstrapper core/bootstrap.php to ./nemesis.php for more simplicity with Composer
+* Move the bootstraper core/bootstrap.php to ./nemesis.php for more simplicity with Composer
 * Move core/errors.log to ./errors.log
 * Add ./nemesis.dev.php to write logs in the errors file when included
 * Add NEMESIS_PROCESS_PATH to ./nemesis.php and core/class.App.php
 * Change behaviour of App system, an app can now be in the root server directory
 * Deprecated App::setAsDefault() and App::$url
 * Deprecated class.Plugin.php
-* Define composer.json
+* Defines composer.json

 ### 0.5
 * New function in functions.php : key_generator($length=8)